 SMT 11 is open to innovative format options.
 We would like to encourage contributions that explore experimental, innovative ways of communicating the value and significance of speculative, pedagogical or applied design thinking.
 In particular we welcome film/video documentation of processes and image cycles used in a positive, active, discursive manner.
 We would like to produce a post-conference on-line volume that values and supports researchers, artists, designers and design educators to explore a strongly visual form of argumentation.

 Co-editorial team: Prof Estelle Barrett, A/Prof Barbara Bolt, A/Prof Nancy De Freitas, Dr Kaisa Kontturi and Dr Laura Woodwood.

-• Invitation to submit for SMT 16: January/February 2015.
-Volume Editors for SMT 16 will invite authors to submit revised drafts of their conference presentations with visual and graphic material included: October 2015 (3000-5000 words).
+• Volume Editors for SMT 18 will invite selected authors to submit revised drafts of their conference presentations with visual and graphic material included: October 2015 (3000-5000 words).

-• Peer review and preparation of final drafts: September 2015 - November 2015
+• Peer review, revisions and preparation of final drafts: March 2016 – August 2016

 Studies in Material Thinking, ISSN 1177-6234

 School of Art and Design, Faculty of Design & Creative Technologies, AUT University, Private Bag 92006, Auckland 1142, New Zealand